 The principal responsibility for managing this evaluation resides with the UNDP CO in Thailand.
-The UNDP CO will contract the evaluators.
-The evaluation team will make both international and domestic travel arrangements as per applicable.
-The Project Team will be responsible for liaising with the Evaluators team to set up stakeholder interviews, coordinate the field visits and coordinate with the Government etc.
+The UNDP CO will contract the evaluators and ensure the timely provision of per diems and travel arrangements within the country for the evaluation team.
+The Project Team will be responsible for liaising with the Evaluators team to set up stakeholder interviews, arrange field visits, coordinate with the Government etc.